LacunaSoftware/docs/docs.en-us/articles/web-pki/licensing.md

   ...
 ```

-This means that all IP addresses on the private IP ranges cam be used to host applications:
+This means that all IP addresses on the private IP ranges can be used to stage applications:

 * 10.x.x.x
 * 127.x.x.x
 * 172.16.0.0 to 172.31.255.255
 * 192.168.x.x

-For instance, a staging web application hosted on `http://192.168.5.12:8000/signature/` would be acceptable.
+For instance, a web application hosted on `http://192.168.5.12:8000/signature/` would be acceptable.